 The tour takes 2 hours, the walking distance is 1 mile, and costs $75. per person.
 Vegetarian options are available, please let us know in advance.
 There is no charge for children not eating, baby carriages and dogs are welcome.

 Bruce, a highly rated tour guide, some of you might know from Walking Tours Manhattan in New York, which received 4 ½ stars on TripAdvisor, has relocated to Miami Beach and will be your Tour Guide.

 You’ll savor the local authentic foods and culture of this inviting tropical paradise wrapped in a friendly sun-filled beach environment.
-Purchase your tickets in our shop below and we'll promptly email you back a confirmation along with the meeting place.
+Purchase tickets in our shop below and we'll email you back a confirmation along with the meeting place.
 1 Tree Planted for Every Tour Given

 Show off your projects, features, or clients in this section.